PiotrJander/sik-achtung-die-kurve/README.md

 * we use structs as buffers, except for EventBatch
 * we can define one ctor in terms of another
 * buffer: unsigned char?
+* initialization too complex for initializer list; how to avoid copying?

 TCP CAVEATS
 some messages can be variable length; we might need to encapsulate to know where a message starts and ends